AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Experimental Results

 \subsection{Ablation Studies}

-\paragraph{Key Modules.} Our ablation study on the key modules of Spatial Convolution (SC), Spatial Grouping (SG), and Channel Grouping (CG) is presented in Table \ref{table:abla_module}.
-The results confirm that utilizing all three components simultaneously achieves the best performance.
-Notably, while SC and SG individually improve performance, using only CG, as is the case in RENO, actually degrades it.
-This indicates that channel priors from CG are only effective when coupled with the strong spatial priors provided by SC and SG.
+\paragraph{Key Modules.} Table \ref{table:abla_module} details our ablation study on Spatial Convolution (SC), Spatial Grouping (SG), and Channel Grouping (CG).
+Combining all three yields the optimal performance.
+Notably, while SC and SG individually enhance results, using CG alone (as in RENO) causes degradation.
+This indicates that CG's fine-grained priors strictly depend on the coarse-grained spatial priors from SC and SG.

-\paragraph{Channel Count.} Table \ref{table:abla_channel} shows the effect of varying the channel count (32/64/128) on performance and complexity.
+\paragraph{Channel Count.} Table \ref{table:abla_merged} shows the effect of varying the channel count (32 / 64 / 128) on performance and complexity.
 While higher channel counts lead to better performance, the model with 128 channels proves to be too computationally expensive.
 We therefore choose C=64 for our model, as it offers the best trade-off between performance and speed.

-\paragraph{IAFT Module.} We also conduct an ablation study on the Instance-Adaptive Fine-Tuning (IAFT) module, with the results presented in Table \ref{table:abla_channel}.
+\paragraph{IAFT Module.} We also conduct an ablation study on the Instance-Adaptive Fine-Tuning (IAFT) module, with the results presented in Table \ref{table:abla_merged}.
 The table shows that fine-tuning for 800 iterations yields a performance gain of approximately 5\%, at the cost of an additional 10 seconds in encoding time.
 This allows for dynamic control over the complexity-performance trade-off.
-As shown in Table \ref{table:abla_net}, IAFT reduces the entropy-coded bpp by 1.883 on the GS dataset, at the cost of 0.319 bpp for the model.
+As shown in Table \ref{table:abla_merged}, IAFT reduces the entropy-coded bpp by 1.883 on the GS dataset, at the cost of 0.319 bpp for the model.
 This confirms that for samples with irregular distributions, the bitrate savings from entropy coding substantially outweigh the network overhead.

-\paragraph{More Ablation Studies.} Ablation studies for the IAFT module, the training data ratio, and the context model design are provided in the \suppl.
+\paragraph{More Studies.} Further evaluations (e.g., on quantization precision, fine-tuning iterations, training data ratio, context model) and visual comparisons are detailed in \suppl~\ref{sec:contex_model_abla}.